 Prior to joining Middlesex, I worked as a researcher in the Home Office Research and Planning Unit and was involved in two major studies on refugee settlement in Britain.
-Since then, my research has focused on the following areas: the interface between drugs and criminal justice policy; drugs and alcohol policy in prisons; the shifts in the ideologies, discourses, and practices of drug treatment professionals; the relationship between research and policy; harm reduction in prisons; the shift towards 'recovery' in drugs policy and practice; and stakeholders in addictions policy.
-I have conducted research for the Home Office, Department of Health, former Central Drugs Co-ordination Unit (Cabinet Office), the Royal Society of Arts and the European Commission (FP7 ALICE RAP, Work Package on Stakeholders in Addiction).
-I am also one of the Editors-in-Chief of the peer reviewed journal: Drugs: education, prevention and policy. http://www.tandfonline.com/loi/idep20#.Vvpmf2PcrlI
+Since then, my research has focused on the following areas: the interface between drugs and criminal justice policy; drugs and alcohol policy in prisons; the relationship between research and policy; harm reduction in prisons; the shift towards 'recovery' in drugs policy and practice; stakeholders in addictions policy and substance use prevention and young people.
+I have conducted research and undertaken consultancy for the Home Office, Department of Health, former Central Drugs Co-ordination Unit (Cabinet Office), the Royal Society of Arts, UNODC and the European Commission (FP7 ALICE RAP, Addicton and Lifestyles in Contemporary Europe: Reframing Addictions Project, Work Package on Stakeholders in Addiction and EPPIC: Exchanging prevention practices on polydrug use among youth in criminal justice systems 2017-2020 EPPIC project).

 Current areas of work: